nitrogensensor/daisywrapper/documentation/README.md

 ```

-### Versions and updates

-Currently we use Daisy for Linux version 5.88 (https://daisy.ku.dk/download/linux/) in Google Cloud.
-We don't expect any problems upgrading Daisy to newer versions,
-as the wrapper in reality is a generic mechansm that could distribute variations of any set of files to any external executable.

-# Usage - how to set up a Daisy execution server
+# How to set up a Daisy execution server

-To run an execution server the usage is as follows:
+To run an execution server Daisy must (surprise!) be installed on the machine.

+The usage is as follows:

 ```
 java -jar daisy.jar server